 Over this is the fine aggregate such as No. 8.
 Much like you might use sand to finish off a patio, this layer is placed over the rougher base layer, and then planed smooth.
 No. 8 is about a quarter of an inch at maximum, but has more stability than stand.

-Pavers should be laid starting at the lowest corner, working out.
+You should lay pavers starting at the lowest corner, working out.
 There’s a good chance that when taking measurements for the driveway, that additional pieces will need to be cut to make the dimensions fit.
 The whole pavers are placed first, and then the partials.

 Final Fill and Tamp

 Pavers naturally leave gaps for drainage.
-As the last two steps, more aggregate is swept to fill in these gaps.
+As the last two steps, sweep more aggregate in to fill in these gaps.
 After they are filled, the plate compactor makes another appearance.
-Both sweeping and compacting should be done diagonally as to not upset any of the set pavers.
+To not upset any of the set pavers, you should sweep and compact diagonally.

 That’s the basic rundown on a paver installation for a driveway.
 Interested in learning more?
 Take a look at our driveways page.
 If it’s a driveway, landscaping, grading, demolition, excavation, foundation, or any other heavy duty project, contact New England Enterprises for a full consultation, including all the options and a plan.